-Belenus continent, capital Newburgh (pop 2m), is the primary centre of trade with a number of other worlds and nations, as well as with the Commonwealth, although most of the trading partners do often also have either offices or embassies in Huntly itself.
-The total population of the continent is around 25m plus visitors.
+Belenus continent, capital Newburgh (pop 3m), is the primary centre of trade with a number of other worlds and nations, as well as the Inside Commonwealth, although most of the trading partners also have either offices or embassies in Huntly itself.
+The total population of the continent is around 45m plus visitors.
 Being somewhat further south than Hearadh, the climate on Belenus is significantly warmer.
 The Clashindarroch range is to the north of the continent, but only rises to a little over 6,000ft, and there is hill farming and forestry most of the way to the peaks.
 The Badenoch mountain range is to the south of the continent, and rises to nearly 12,000ft, with all the rivers from it draining either towards the Sea of Rothiemay, or to the south.
 To the west side, the mountains rise up very steeply from the coast, so there is only habitation on the coastal plains on that side.
 To the east of the mountains, the gradient is more shallow, sloping down towards the coastal plains near the Sea of Rothiemay, where the majority population live because the climate is more comfortable, albeit still warm.
 There is some farming, agriculture, viticulture and industry on Belenus, especially around Newburgh, Denmoss (pop 2.3m) and Inverkeithny (pop 2.2m), the three largest cities on the continent.

 Rothiemay Island is located in the Sea of Rothiemay, between the two continents of Murray, and is the location of Huntly, Murray’s overall capital.
 In addition to Huntly itself (pop 3.5m), there is one other major population centre, Millburn (pop 750,000), and there are probably another 0.5-0.75m souls on the rest of the island, including a couple of larger towns, for a total island population of around 3.5-4m.
 The island is surrounded by cliffs on all sides, the most impressive, the Bailieshaven Cliffs, reaching 600ft.
 There are two major rivers on the island: the Garry and the Dronach, although there are also a number of rather smaller waterways scattered around the island.
 The River Garry rises at the Haugh of Glass, an impressive waterfall up in the Hatton Hills (at 2,400ft) to the north-west of the island, and eventually falls to sea level through Glen Garry, a steep-sided valley (almost a gorge) which cuts through the Bailieshaven Cliffs.
 It is navigable from the sea up to Hillbrae in the centre of the island, due to a complex lock system.
 The River Dronach rises in Glen Dronach, in the Annochie Uplands (which reach about 2,600ft), to the north-east of the island, although its course down to the sea is rather more gentle.